Biographies appear in alphabetical order:

 In addition, Mengistu has authored several articles on aviation, renewable energy, and credit risk.

 Established in 1985, TDB (formerly the PTA Bank), is a multilateral, treaty-based development financial institution with assets of more than $5 billion.

-Brigadier General Charles Karamba is the Rwandan Air Force chief of staff (AFCOS).
+Major General Charles Karamba is the Rwandan Air Force chief of staff (AFCOS).

 A highly decorated military officer, he is responsible to Rwanda’s chief of defence staff in all matters concerning command, control and management of the air force.

 Before becoming AFCOS, Karamba was the commandant of Rwanda Defence Force Command and Staff College (RDFCSC).